Mudlet/ci-snapshots/README.md

 ## Installing
 Download and unpack or Clone the software into a PHP-Enabled server directory.
 Copy and rename the file `config.exmaple.php` to `config.php` and edit the configuration.
+Likewise, copy the `ip_list.example` to `ip_list` and edit the tab-separated list data to suit your needs.
 The software will automatically create the required tables in the database.
 Simply navigate to the index with a web browser before using `cron.php` or attempting to `PUT` files.